 Advanced Bariatric Laparoscopic Surgery

-Laparoscopic surgery is a minimally-invasive style of surgery that allows doctors to perform operations via very small incisions.
+Laparoscopic surgery is a minimally invasive style of surgery that allows doctors to perform operations using very small incisions.
 Laparoscopes, or small cameras, are threaded through the incisions to display video of the tissue beneath on a monitor, allowing the doctor to perform surgery without leaving a large scar.

-Compared to traditional, open surgeries, laparoscopic surgery results in less trauma to the treatment area.
-As a result, patients can recovery from surgery much faster and with a lower risk of side effects.
-Dr. Liza Pompa at LIMARP® can perform a number of bariatric procedures as laparoscopic surgeries at her Tijuana, MX, practice to minimize your risk and lay the groundwork for successful treatment.
+Compared to traditional open surgeries, laparoscopic surgery results in less trauma to the treatment area.
+As a result, patients can recover from surgery much faster and with a lower risk of side effects.
+Dr. Liza Pompa at LIMARP® can perform a number of bariatric procedures as laparoscopic surgeries at her Tijuana, MX, practice to minimize your risks and lay the groundwork for successful treatment and fast recovery.

 Laparoscopic Surgery vs. Traditional Surgery